A vacuum cleaner suck up dirt and dust from carpets.

 A true vacuum cleaner

 In England in 1901 Hubert Cecil Booth patented a vacuum cleaner requiring one person to turn the handle of a pump to create a vacuum while another moved the cleaning hose over the carpet.
+The cleaner was too large to fit inside homes so it was parked outside and the hoses were carried inside.

 In1906 American James Murray Spangler invented the first portable vacuum cleaner.
-He connected an electric fan to a box with a broom handle attached.
+He connected an electric fan to a tin box with a broom handle attached.
 He used a pillow case as a dust collector.
 Later, cloth filter bags and cleaning heads and hoses were added.
 Spangler called his invention a 'suction sweeper'.

 How does a vacuum cleaner work?